 Where to get help

-The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.
 Australia does not have an Embassy in the Kyrgyz Republic.
-You can contact the Australian Government at the Australian Embassy in Moscowfor consular assistance.
-See contact details below:
+Contact the

 Australian Embassy, Moscow